hak5/usbrubberducky-payloads/payloads/library/exfiltration/MacOS_Silent_Exfiltration_Important_Files/README.md

 **OS**: MacOS
 **Version**: 1.0

+**Note**: This script is created for Original USB Rubber Ducky, This may not work on the newer version of rubber ducky but I am not sure.

 ## Description
 A stealth script that silently collects and exfiltrates files through Discord webhooks.
 The script automatically searches for specific file types, sends them to a Discord channel, and removes all traces of the operation.